-One of the places where clean air is a life or death matter is the International Space Station, which is why in the 90’s Nasa developed an air purifier which scrubs the air of ethylene, a gas that builds up on the ISS and causes fruits and vegetables to ripen early.
-A company known as Airocide bought this experimental device and built an empire out of selling it to grocers, florists and even hospitals.
-For the first time the company is targeting end consumers, with an air purifier version of the device.
-NewDealDesign president Gadi Amit designed the device; Amit points out that the air purifier markets “oversells and under delivers,” a position that Airocide is hoping to change.
+One of the places where clean air is a life or death matter is the International Space Station, which is why in the ’90s Nasa developed an air purifier which scrubs the air of ethylene, a gas that builds upon the ISS and causes fruits and vegetables to ripen early.
+A company known as Airocide bought this experimental device and built an empire out of selling it to grocers, florists, and even hospitals.
+For the first time, the company targets end consumers with an air purifier version of the device.
+NewDealDesign president Gadi Amit designed the device; Amit points out that the air purifier markets “oversell and under delivers,” a position that Airocide is hoping to change.

-This NASA designed purifier is not only miles ahead of other purifiers in terms of technology but also in terms of price.
-One of these purifiers retails at $800, however it seems to almost guarantee delivery as even the government is using it to protect its employees from Anthrax.
+This NASA-designed purifier is not only miles ahead of other purifiers in terms of technology but also terms of price.
+One of these purifiers retails at $800; however, it almost guarantees delivery as even the government is using it to protect its employees from Anthrax.